emaiannone/emaiannone.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Postdoctoral Researcher at TUHH and Ph.D.
-Student at UNISA
+subtitle: Postdoctoral Researcher at TUHH

 profile:
   align: right